zshhans/zshhans.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate in Computer Science and Engineering at the [CSE Department](https://cse.hkust.edu.hk) in the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), under the supervision of [Prof. Sheung-Han Gary Chan](https://home.cse.ust.hk/~gchan/).
+I am a PhD candidate in Computer Science and Engineering at the [CSE Department](https://cse.hkust.edu.hk) in the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk), under the supervision of [Prof. Shueng-Han Gary Chan](https://home.cse.ust.hk/~gchan/).
 I have two Master's degree.
 I obtained my Master of Science degree (in Information Technology) from HKUST.
 Prior to that, I obtained my Master of Engineering degree (by research, in Geodesy and Surveying Engineering) from [Wuhan University (WHU)](https://www.whu.edu.cn) under the supervision of Prof. [Caijun Xu](https://www.sgg.whu.edu.cn/info/1424/2093.htm).
 I received my Bachelor's degree (in Geodesy and Geomatics Engineering) from WHU.

-My research focus on the analytics and modeling of `sequential and time series data` with `deep learning`, for the purpose of both `scientific research` and `real-world applications`.
+My research focus on the analytics and modeling of `sequential and temporal data` with `deep learning`, for the purpose of both `scientific research` (e.g. earth science and medicine) and `real-world applications` (e.g. healthcare and transportation).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.